pandey-ankit/ocw24-demo/demo-weblogic/demo-weblogic.md

 In this lab, you will:

-* Access the WebLogic application deployed to OKE.
+* ANKIT Access the WebLogic application deployed to OKE.
 * Access the WebLogic Administration Console.

 ### Prerequisites